ExtraHop/code-examples/README.md

 For more information, see [Change a dashboard owner through the REST API](https://docs.extrahop.com/current/rest-change-dashboard-ownership/)

+### cloudformation-traffic-mirror

+This AWS CloudFormation template automatically mirrors traffic from EC2 instances to your ExtraHop sensors.

+For more information, see [Automate AWS Traffic Mirroring with CloudFormation](https://docs.extrahop.com/current/lambda-traffic-mirror/).

 ### create-backup

 This Python script creates backups of ExtraHop system customizations, such as bundles, triggers, dashboards, and users through the REST API.
 The script creates the backups on the ExtraHop system and then downloads each backup to the local machine.